 In a court filing dated Tuesday and released Wednesday, the attorneys said objections raised by prosecutors and the defense to video and still photography are unfounded.

 The media attorneys said cameras would give the public broader access to an important trial and improve understanding of the judicial system.

-Holmes has pleaded not guilty by reason of insanity to charges of killing 12 people and injuring 70 in the July 20, 2012, attack on a Denver-area theater.
+Holmes is scheduled to go on trial Dec.
+8 on multiple counts of murder and attempted murder.
+He is accused of killing 12 people and injuring 70 in the July 20, 2012, attack on a suburban Denver movie theater.

 He pleaded not guilty by reason of insanity.
 Prosecutors are seeking the death penalty.

 Six Denver television stations, a Denver radio station and a cable channel asked the judge last month to allow a single TV camera and an audio system in the courtroom during the trial.